 The Symphonic Bands rehearse on Tuesdays and Thursdays 5:00-6:15pm.

 For more information, contact Benjamin Diden by email at email@example.com or call 404-894-8951.

-The School of Music currently offers two orchestral ensembles: the Georgia Tech Symphony Orchestra (GTSO, advanced), and Chamber Orchestra (intermediate).
+The School of Music currently offers two orchestral ensembles: the Georgia Tech Symphony Orchestra (GTSO, advanced), and Concert Orchestra (intermediate).
 Both ensembles are under the direction of Professor Chaowen Ting, maintains a membership of approximately 80-100 students.
 The orchestra program also provides access to master classes, professional engagements, and recording opportunities.
 Members enjoy social aspects through informal dinners and parties.
 Students are encouraged to pre-register for orchestra and then audition.

 SYMPHONY ORCHESTRA (GTSO)